Preparing Your Car - Winning rally drivers prep their cars thoroughly!

 There are few experiences more disappointing than setting out on a great driving adventure only to fall by the wayside with a broken car.
-This often happens because the owner has neglected a few basic preparation issues whilst spending an awful lot of money on stuff that doesn’t really matter.
+This often happens because the owner has neglected a few basic preparation issues while spending an awful lot of money on stuff that doesn't really matter.

 So, to keep you on the road, we offer the following advice in the hope that it proves useful, whatever type of rally you do.
 Some of it is written with long-distance events in mind and will be less relevant to shorter rallies closer to home.
 Some of it will be old-hat to seasoned veterans, some of it might seem too technical for novices.
 You might not agree with all of it.
-But it has taken many years, plenty of mistakes, lots of grazed knuckles and countless Anglo Saxon oaths to get here, so if you take just one useful tip from it we’ll be happy.
+But it has taken many years, plenty of mistakes, lots of grazed knuckles and many Anglo Saxon oaths to get here, so if you take just one useful tip, we'll be happy.

 First things first

-If you are engaging a professional to prepare your car, it is vital that he understands the nature of the event you are undertaking, and that the car is fully prepared several weeks before the shipping date, so that you can test it thoroughly (over at least 600miles/100km) and return it for adjustments if necessary.
-All too often we see a car that was ‘finished’ just in time for shipping, with little or no testing.
-The predictable result is that your dream drive is punctuated with dastardly thoughts of revenge as time and again you head off bearing bottles of cold beer to find the rally mechanics, who suck air through their teeth whilst asking: “Remind us – again – which idiot prepared your car?”
+If you are engaging a professional in preparing your car, it is vital that he understands the nature of the event you are undertaking.
+The car needs to be fully prepared several weeks before the shipping date, so that you can test it thoroughly (over at least 600miles/1000km) and return it for adjustments if necessary.
+All too often we see a car that was 'finished' just in time for shipping, with little or no testing.
+The predictable result is that your dream drive is punctuated with dastardly thoughts of revenge as time and again you head off bearing bottles of cold beer to find the rally mechanics, who suck air through their teeth while asking: "Remind us - again - which idiot prepared your car?"